-This tutorial will show you how to unpick the seams on the three most common sewing stitches, regular, serged and coverstitched.
+This tutorial will show you how to unpick the seams (or seam rip) on the three most common sewing stitches – regular, serged and coverstitched.

 Seam Ripping A Regular Seam:

-The above image is a regular sewn seam on a normal sewing machine, stitch length 3 because it was sewn on a knit fabric.
-This seam needs to be removed so the first step will be to pick a side, top thread or bobbin thread, it does not matter.
+The above image is a regular sewn seam on a normal sewing machine.
+It has stitch length 3 because it was sewn on a knit fabric.
+This seam needs to be removed so the first step will be to pick a side.
+Pick the top thread or bobbin thread – it doesn’t matter.

 Using your seam ripper, insert the longer pointed end (short ball end up) into one of the first few stitches on the seam and using a pushing forward/pulling up motion cut that one stitch.

-Continuing in this same manner, insert the longer pointed end into the stitch and cut every 5th stitch down the length of the entire seam as shown in the above photo.
-(It is personal choice on how many stitches to leave in between the ones you are cutting, but I like to cut around 3/4″ or 1″ spacing, 3/4″ spacing if the stitches are tighter and 1″ spacing if the stitches are longer.)
+Then insert the longer pointed end into the stitch and cut every 5th stitch down the length of the entire seam.
+It is apersonal choice on how many stitches to leave in between the ones you are cutting.
+I like to cut around 3/4″ or 1″ spacing, 3/4″ spacing if the stitches are tighter and 1″ spacing if the stitches are longer.

 Flip the fabric over and grasp the tail of the thread (the one that hasn’t been cut) with your right hand.
 Hold the fabric gently along the seam with your left hand (or vice versa if you are left handed.)

-Begin slightly tugging/pulling on the tail of the thread, while still holding the seam with you left hand.
+Next, begin slightly tugging on the tail of the thread while still holding the seam with you left hand.
 The stitching will start to come apart.
 Continue pulling until the entire seam has been unpicked.
-If at any point of this step you can no longer pull the thread because it is stuck or hung up, turn the seam over and using the seam ripper, pick out any stitches that are holding up your main pulling thread, then continue to pull the main thread the rest of the length of the seam.
+If at any point of this step you can no longer pull the thread because it is stuck or hung up, turn the seam over and using the seam ripper.
+Next, pick out any stitches that are holding up your main pulling thread, then continue to pull the main thread the rest of the length of the seam.